Graduate Facilities and Services

 Campus Computer Center.

 A campus-wide personal computer network supports a wide variety of software applications for college faculty, staff, and students.
-The use of high-performance computers is available to Walla Walla University students free of charge in various computer labs on campus.
+The use of three clusters of high-performance computers is available to Walla Walla University students free of charge.

 Disability Support Services.